Which Canadian bank is best for small business savings accounts?

 You may also need your CRA registration number, annual financial return, and more.
 Check with your bank to find out which documents you need to present.

 You will then visit the bank branch and provide all the information required at the appointment.
-If you are approved, the bank should open the account shortly afterwards.
+If you approve, the bank should open the account shortly afterward.

 Are Business Savings Accounts Taxed in Canada?